YuxinZhaozyx/PaperNotes/note/Long-term Recurrent Convolutional Networks for Visual Recognition and Description/README.md

 The authors consider both RGB and flow as inputs to their recognition system.
 And they build **LRCN RGB model** and **LRCN flow model**.

+Flow is transformed into a "flow image" by shifting x and y flow values to range [-128, 128]. **A third channel for flow image is created by calcualting the flow mangnitude**.

 **Some classes the LRCN flow model outperforms the LRCN RGB model and vice versa.** Their explanation is that **activities which are better classified by the LRCN RGB model are best determined by which objects are present in the scene**, while **activities which are better classified by the LRCN flow model are best classified by the kind of motion in the scene**.

 Because RGB and flow signals are complementary, **the best models take both into account**.